MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task10/Readme.md

 That gave me the next comparission for CNN Difussion Model
 <img width="830" height="416" alt="Captura de pantalla 2026-04-03 a la(s) 9 19 43 p m" src="https://github.com/user-attachments/assets/a4b6b946-97ce-4a0f-a235-90663e4650ff" />

-And gave this for the U-Net model
+And gave this is for the U-Net model